netomantonio/matrix-protocol/MEF_MATRIX_EMBEDDING_FRAMEWORK.md

 id: uki:[domain_ref]:[type_ref]:[slug_or_id]
 title: [Objective and descriptive title of the unit]
-scope_ref: [Reference to scope node in CSH]
+scope_ref: [Reference to scope node in MOC]
 scope_mode: [restricted | propagated]  # Scope propagation mode
-domain_ref: [Reference to domain node in CSH]
+domain_ref: [Reference to domain node in MOC]
-type_ref: [Reference to type node in CSH]
+type_ref: [Reference to type node in MOC]
-context_ref: [Reference to context node in CSH]  # Optional if defined in CSH
+context_ref: [Reference to context node in MOC]  # Optional if defined in MOC
-maturity_ref: [Reference to maturity node in CSH]  # Controls validation and reliability
+maturity_ref: [Reference to maturity node in MOC]  # Controls validation and reliability
 created_date: [YYYY-MM-DD]  # Date of first version creation
 last_modified: [YYYY-MM-DD]  # Date of last modification
 change_summary: [Summary of changes in current version]  # Optional for initial version